Geometro-thermodynamics of tidal charged black holes: Acknowledgments

 \section{Acknowledgments}

-LÁG wishes to acknowledge discussions with Shinji Mukohyama on the relation of the entropies of higher dimensional black objects and their lower dimensional sections.
-He was succesively supported by the Hungarian Scientific Research Fund (OTKA) grant no. 69036, a London South Bank University Research Opportunities Fund Award, the Polányi and Sun Programs of the Hungarian National Office for Research and Technology (NKTH) and Collegium Budapest.
-NP was supported by Doktorandtjänst of Stockholm University during the early stage of this work and is grateful for scholarships from Helge Ax:son Johnsons stiftelse and K \& A Wallenbergs stiftelse, also for support from V. K\"allkvist during all the work on this paper.
-He would like to thank Roberto Emparan for insightful discussions and useful comments, and also wishes to acknowledge the hospitality of Departament de Física Fonamental at Universitat de Barcelona during his research visit.
+LG wishes to acknowledge discussions with Shinji Mukohyama on the relation of the entropies of higher dimensional black objects and their lower dimensional sections.
+He was succesively supported by the Hungarian Scientific Research Fund (OTKA) grant no. 69036, a London South Bank University Research Opportunities Fund Award, the Polnyi and Sun Programs of the Hungarian National Office for Research and Technology (NKTH), by Collegium Budapest, finally by COST Action MP0905 "Black Holes in a Violent Universe".
+NP would like to thank Roberto Emparan for insightful discussions and useful comments, and also wishes to acknowledge the hospitality of Departament de Fsica Fonamental at Universitat de Barcelona during his research visit.
+He was supported by Doktorandtjnst of Stockholm University during the early stage of this work and is grateful for scholarships from Helge Ax:son Johnsons stiftelse and K \& A Wallenbergs stiftelse.
+NP would also like to acknowledge the kind hospitality of the Department of Theoretical Physics and the Department of Experimental Physics at the University of Szeged, Hungary during his recent visit funded by the Royal Swedish Academy of Sciences (KVA).